Javi Márquez: Mallorca

 On 30 June 2012, Márquez joined RCD Mallorca as Sergio Tejera moved in the opposite direction.
 He made his official debut precisely against his former side, starting and playing 54 minutes in the 2–1 home win.

 Márquez' spell at the Iberostar Stadium was curtailed by an injury to his left ankle, and his team also suffered relegation.

 Granada

-In the summer of 2014, Márquez signed a four-year contract for Granada CF after a season-long spell at fellow league club Elche CF. He appeared in 25 games – 15 starts – in his first year, as the Andalusians narrowly retained their status.
+In the summer of 2014, Márquez signed a four-year contract for Granada CF after a season-long spell at fellow top-tier club Elche CF. He appeared in 25 games – 15 starts – in his first year, as the Andalusians narrowly retained their status.

 Márquez was released in late January 2017, aged 30.

 New York Cosmos

 On 24 February 2017, the New York Cosmos announced that they had signed Márquez for the 2017 campaign.
 He scored his first goal for his new team on 22 April, in a 1–1 home draw against the Jacksonville Armada FC.